Are you a fan of 80s music, or do you think it sucked? Most people are one or the other.

 Suedehead – Morrissey

 After going solo (Morrissey originally started out in The Smiths), he released ‘Suedehead’ and several other singles that would go on to be big UK hits.
 This single deals with a complicated, one-sided relationship with one person hanging on for too long while the other wishes to move forward.
 It remains one of the best Morrissey songs.

-Related: Oops!
-Hear more songs about making a mistake.
+Related: More songs about making a mistake.

 When Doves Cry – Prince